PhonePe/Magazine/tutorials/magazinemanager.md

 # Chapter 3: MagazineManager - Your Central Magazine Rack

-In the previous chapters, we saw about the [Magazine](magazine.md) – a container for temporary data items like bullets in a rifle magazine – and [MagazineData](magazinedata.md) – the object you get back when you `fire` an item, which includes the data plus extra context.
+In the previous chapters, we saw about the [Magazine](magazine.md) – a container for homogeneous data items like bullets in a rifle magazine – and [MagazineData](magazinedata.md) – the object you get back when you `fire` an item, which includes the data plus extra context.

 So far, we've focused on using a *single* magazine, like our `"welcome-email-queue"`.
-But what if your application needs to handle *multiple* kinds of temporary data?
+But what if your application needs to handle *multiple* kinds of data?

 ## The Problem: Juggling Many Magazines